uchile-robotics/nao-backpack/README.md

 **To cite this work:**

 Matías Mattamala, Gonzalo Olave, Clayder González, Nicolás Hasbún, and Javier Ruiz-del-Solar.
 The NAO Backpack: An Open-hardware Add-on for Fast Software Development with the NAO Robot.
-RoboCup Symposium 2017, Nagoya, Japan, 2017. **TODO** [PDF](https://github.com/uchile-robotics/nao-backpack)
+RoboCup Symposium 2017, Nagoya, Japan, 2017.

 **Bibtex**